newsnowlabs/runcvm/README.md

 However, DKVM:

-- Uses a lightweight 'wrapper-runtime' technology that makes its code footprint and external dependencies extremely small, its internals extremely simple and easy to tailor for specific purposes.
+- Uses a lightweight 'wrapper-runtime' technology that piggybacks the standard container runtime `runc`, making its code footprint and external dependencies extremely small, and its internals extremely simple and easy to tailor for specific purposes.
-- Is written almost entirely in shell script, for ease of comprehension and modification.
+- Is written almost entirely in shell script, for simplicity, portability and ease of development.
-- Is compatible with `docker run` (with experimental support for `podman run` today).
+- Is compatible with `docker run` (with experimental support for `podman run`).
 - Has no external dependencies (except for Docker/Podman).

 DKVM makes some trade-offs in return for this simplicity.
 See the full list of [features and limitations](#features-and-limitations).